jopago/proxasm/README.md

 # proxasm

-A C/x86 assembly implementation of some proximal operators with SSE ([3]) SIMD instructions
+A C/x86 assembly implementation of some proximal operators with SSE ([3]) SIMD instructions, you can compile it using the Makefile. (with NASM and GCC).

 # Proximal operators